Claremont Graduate University: Ron W. Burkle Building

+Former CGU Art Building

 The CGU Art Building was previously home to two galleries, The East Gallery and the Peggy Phelps Gallery.
 This building was sold to Scripps College in 2024.

 Paul Gray PC Museum

 The Paul Gray PC Museum is a computer museum at Claremont Graduate University.
 It is named in honor of the late Paul Gray, a former professor at the university who founded CGU's information sciences program, and is located in the Center for Information Systems and Technology.
 As of 12 November 2005, the museum is showing the "Best PCs Ever", based on the article "The 25 Greatest PCs of All Time" published by PC World.

 The Kingsley & Kate Tufts Poetry Awards

-Claremont Graduate University is home to the Kinglsey Tufts Poetry Award.
-The Award is presented annually for a work by an emerging poet.
-The $100,000 award was established in 1992 by Kate Tufts to honor her late husband, poet and writer Kingsley Tufts.
+Claremont Graduate University is home to the Kingsley and Kate Tufts Poetry Awards.
+Each award is presented annually to an American poet for a collection of poetry written in the English language.
+The $100,000 Kingsley award was established in 1992 by Kate Tufts to honor her late husband, poet and writer Kingsley Tufts.
 It is the largest monetary prize in the nation for a mid-career poet.
-A year later, the $10,000 Kate Tufts Discovery Award was established to recognize a poet of promise.
+A year later, the $10,000 Kate Tufts Discovery Award was established to recognize promising early-career poets.